 Emergency notifications to faculty, staff, and students who are not in the building are accomplished through SONIS.
 School administration and administrative staff have the ability to send out alerts, warnings, updates, and cancellations through this program.
+Notification to the Medical Director for the Paramedic Training Program will be done by the Program Coordinator.
 Students who are in classrooms will be notified by their instructors.